dedeen/Ansible-sandbox/readme.md

 Environment is ready to run Terraform scripts.

 ## Running .tf Scripts to Build AWS Infrastructure
 1. CD to the directory with .tf scripts and run the following commands.
 Follow the prompts.
+Run from the region specified in your provider.tf file.
 2. `$terraform init`
-3. `$terraform plan`
-4. `$terraform apply`
+3. `$terraform apply`

 ## Cleaning up AWS Infrastructure